Which RV Type is Best for me?

 POP UP CAMPERS

 Also called Camping Trailers, Tent Trailers, Pop Up Camping Trailers, or just Pop Ups.
-They come in a wide variety of sizes from a 600 pound, aluminum and synthetic-fabric lightweight with one bed, to a big collapsible home that sleeps 8, with slide-out, complete kitchen, toilet and shower.
+They come in a wide variety of sizes from a 1500 pound 8-footer to a big collapsible home that sleeps 8, with slide-out, complete kitchen, toilet and shower.
 Whatever vehicle you drive, there is a Pop Up that is light enough for you to safely tow it.
-To select the right one for your family, the best idea is to sit a while in several of them and imagine serving a meal and a spending a night at the campground.
+To select the right one for your family, the best idea is to sit a while in several of them and imagine having a meal and a spending a night at the campground.
 Is there a place for everyone to sit and sleep?

-This class includes everything from a 12 footer weighing less than 2500 pounds up to a 40 footer meant for permanent parking at a campground.
+This class includes everything from a 17 footer weighing less than 2500 pounds up to a 40 footer meant for permanent parking at a campground.
 Travel Trailers are nearly always self-contained with full kitchen, furnace, air conditioner, bathroom including shower, and fresh water and waste water holding tanks.
 Bunkhouse travel trailer floorplans are very popular with families.
-There are now many travel trailers weighing under 3500 pounds, towable by many of the smaller SUVs and mini vans.
-Check your tow-vehicle owner’s manual to see what weight you can tow.
+There are many travel trailers weighing under 3500 pounds, towable by smaller SUVs and mini vans.
+Check your tow-vehicle owner manual to see what weight you can tow.
 Most travel trailers have a permanent queen size bed, even some of the under-3500-pound, ultra lightweights.
-However, in the interest of reducing trailer size and weight, RV manufacturers are re-discovering the practical value of convertible camper furniture that was popular back in the era when cars had smaller engines—like dinettes and sofas that convert to comfortable beds at night.
+Models with slide-outs provide extra living space.
+Dinettes and sofas convert to comfortable beds for extra sleeping capacity.
+Toy Hauler Travel Trailers have a big compartment in back to accomodate bicycles, motorcycles, ATVs or other large items.

 FIFTH WHEEL TRAILERS

-Also known as Fifth Wheelers, 5th Wheel Trailers, 5th Wheels, 5th Wheel Campers, Fifth Wheel Travel Trailers, etc. These easy-towing campers come in all sizes from about 25 feet with no slides up to about 38 feet with multiple slides.
-The larger ones require a ¾ ton or one ton truck as a tow vehicle.
-Many newer lite-weight models are towable by a ½ ton truck.
+Also known as Fifth Wheelers, 5th Wheels, 5th Wheel Campers, Fifth Wheel Travel Trailers, etc. These easy-towing campers come in all sizes from about 30 feet up to over 40 feet with multiple slides.
+The larger ones require a three quarter ton or one ton truck as a tow vehicle.
+Many lite-weight models are towable by a half ton truck.
 All the comforts and amenities of a travel trailer, with better towing and handling characteristics.
-Usually have an upstairs bedroom in front.
-Fifth wheels are especially suited for use by couples because of the passenger carrying limitations of many pickup trucks.
+Usually have an upstairs bedroom in front but a few models have the living room in front.
+Some models have bunks.
+Fifth Wheels also come in Toy-Hauler models with a large compartment and ramp in the rear to accomodate golf carts, motorcycles, ATVs or other large bulky items.

-Class C Motorhomes, commonly known as Mini Motorhomes, are built on a Ford or Chevy van chassis with automotive style driver and passenger doors in the cab.
-Many drivers are more comfortable driving a mini because the driver/passenger compartment is similar to a van of SUV.
-Sizes range from about 20 feet to 35 feet.
-Popular with families because the front cabover bed provides extra sleeping capacity.
-Usually have another permanent bed in back, or bunkbeds in the back.
-A sleeping capacity of 6 or 8 is the norm.
-Also popular with older couples who like the driver-friendly feel of the cab.
-Usually powered by a gasoline engine, but some new models built on the Dodge Sprinter chassis, feature a small Mercedes diesel engine for fuel efficiency.
+Class C Motorhomes, also known as Mini Motorhomes, are built on a Ford or Chevy van chassis with convenient automotive style driver and passenger doors in the cab.
+Many drivers are more comfortable driving a Class C because the driver/passenger compartment is similar to a van or SUV.
+Sizes range from about 24 feet to 35 feet.
+Popular with families because the front cabover provides another bed and the kids love it.
+Usually have a queen size bed in back.
+Some models also have bunkbeds in a separate compartment.
+Also popular with older couples who like the easy handling and driver-friendly feel of the cab.
+Usually powered by a gasoline engine, but some models built on the Dodge Sprinter chassis, feature a small Mercedes diesel engine for fuel efficiency.

 CLASS A MOTORHOMES

-Often called Motorhomes, Motorcoaches, Buses, Full Size Motorhomes or just RVs, they come in sizes from about 28 feet with no slides to about 40 feet with multiple slides.
-There is a tremendous price range from the smaller ones that cost about the same as a mini motorhome to big diesel buses that may cost more than a house.
-Generally designed for a couple, sleeping capacity is somewhat limited, except for a few bunkhouse floorplans that have appeared in the last year or so.
-Most Class A’s being sold now are gasoline powered.
-However, most of the very large luxury motorhomes have diesel “pusher” engines located at the rear of the coach.
-Due to the high cost of the diesel pusher chassis, diesel power is economically justified only for users who drive many miles every year, such as full-timers, entertainers, professional travelers, etc. However, diesel pushers have other features that make them worth the cost to some people – quietness in the cockpit, different floorplans due to entry door placement and the absence of the engine hump, tighter turning radius, more luxurious interiors, prestige, etc.
+Often called Motorhomes, Motorcoaches, Buses, Full Size Motorhomes or just RVs, they come in sizes from about 25 feet to about 40 feet with multiple slides.
+There is a tremendous price range from the smaller ones that cost about the same as a Class C motorhome to big diesel buses that may cost more than a house.
+The smaller models usually have floorplans similar to a Class C and are suitable for a couple or a family.
+Bigger models are generally designed for a couple, except for a few bunkhouse floorplans.
+Most Class A motorhomes being sold now are gasoline powered.
+Most of the very large luxury motorhomes have diesel pusher engines located at the rear of the coach.
+Due to the high cost of the diesel pusher chassis, diesel power is economically justified only for users who drive many miles every year, such as full-timers, entertainers, professional travelers, etc.